Cape May City School District: Franklin Street School

+The school was decommissioned after educational segregation ended in 1948.
+The Center for Community Arts, as of 2021, aimed to renovate the building.
+In 2024, the Cape May City Library of the Cape May County Library moved from a previous location to the renovated Franklin Street School.

 Operations

 As of 2013, the taxpayers of Cape May spend under $1.5 million annually, while the Coast Guard spends about $700,000 annually to support the school.

 In 2021 there were plans to establish a dedicated path for bicycles between the Coast Guard base and the school so children living on-base have a safer way to travel to school.
 By June the plans were suspended.

 Student body

 As of 2021 the average student population was around 150.
 Most students in the district come from the Coast Guard base, with 60% coming from there in 2016.
 Palumbo stated, as paraphrased by Bill Barlow of The Press of Atlantic City, "it is unlikely the school could remain open" without the Coast Guard students.

-Circa 2013 the percentage of Coast Guard students hovered between 43% and 62%.
-The percentage of students who come from Coast Guard families has been up to 65%.
-In 2013 there were 144 students, with 74 being from Coast Guard families.
-At one time only 25 of the students only came from non-Coast Guard families in Cape May.

 In 2016, 25% of students were non-public housing residents who resided elsewhere on Cape May while 15% came from Cape May public housing.
 Two children were homeless and one lived in Cape May Point.